Improve your Business Success

 4. Revenue per Customer – The average revenue generated from each customer.

-These metrics offer a robust framework for analyzing and optimizing marketing efforts, ensuring that managers can make data-driven decisions across various marketing domains.
+These metrics offer a robust framework for analyzing and optimizing marketing efforts, ensuring that (marketing) managers can make data-driven decisions across various marketing domains.

-Of course these kpi’s are too many to apply.
 Try to get 1 ‘North Star metric’ and build sub metrics below the primary one.
 Like Revenue, Profit, ARR or Customer Satisfaction, or Reach.
 Get the metrics that moves the business, not your vanity.

-Recent Posts
+Related Posts

-A business plan creates 30% greater chance of growth.
+A business plan creates 30% greater chance of growth

 About Us